 Cordless stick vacuums are helpful tools when you need something lightweight and portable.
 With no power cord, you don't have to worry about range or managing the cable when you finish cleaning.
 They're also easier to carry up and down stairs or into different rooms than traditional upright or canister vacuums.
 Some people may even prefer how they feel in hand, as they're more maneuverable.
-That said, they come with disadvantages related to their battery performance.
-They can be a suitable addition to any home if you don't mind the charge time or their short active battery life.
+While their battery performance often limits cleaning sessions, they can be a suitable addition to any home if you don't mind the charge time or their short active battery life.

-If you're looking for a cordless stick vacuum that feels considerably more robust, the Miele Triflex HX2 is a wonderful alternative with a similar automatic power adjustment system and fantastic overall performance.
-It also boasts a unique three-in-one design, allowing you to use it as a handheld, stick, or upright vacuum, depending on how you arrange its motor unit, wand, and grab handle.
+If you're looking for a stick vacuum that feels considerably more robust, the Miele Duoflex HX1 is a wonderful alternative with a similar automatic power adjustment system and great overall performance.
+It also allows for a few different configurations thanks to the inclusion of an extension hose and flexible XL crevice tool (depending on the variant), making it ideal for cleaning hard-to-reach places or tasks like cleaning your couch.
 That said, its tiny dustbin, which is just under half the size of that of the Dyson, can be a significant annoyance, as you'll need to empty it out at the end of almost every cleaning session.

 The Samsung Jet 60 Pet is the best stick vacuum we've tested if you're shopping for a mid-range model.
 Despite a shorter runtime of around 40 minutes and a less sturdy build than the Shark Stratos Cordless, this model still offers a pretty impressive range of features at a lower price point.
 It boasts a five-stage filtration system that traps allergens as you clean, and it comes with a miniature turbo brush that's very effective in dealing with pet hair on fabric.